Sunday, 16 May 2021

 May 3rd - The Invention of the Holy Cross

-The Invention of the Holy Cross is a double feast and its liturgical colour is red.
+The feast of the Invention of the Holy Cross is of double rite and its liturgical colour is red.
 The feast celebrates the discovery of the Holy Cross by the Empress Helena.
 The second Sunday after Pascha is commemorated in the Office and at Mass.

 At Lauds the antiphons Helena, Constantini mater etc are sung with the Dominical psalms (92, 99, 62-66, Benedicite & 148-149-150).
 The antiphon on the Benedictus is Helena sancta dixit ad Judam etc (again not found in the modern editions).
-After the collect of the feast a commemoration is sung of SS Alexander and Companions.
+After the collect of the feast commemorations are sung of the Sunday and of SS Alexander and Companions.

 At the Hours the Paschal Doxology is sung with all the Office hymns, the antiphons of Lauds are sung with the Dominical psalms, at Prime the festal psalms are sung (Pss.
 53, 118i & 118ii) and the short lesson is Humiliavit semetipsum.
 The Dominical preces are omitted.

 Mass is sung after Terce.
 The Gloria is sung, the second collect is of the Sunday, the third collect of SS Alexander and Companions.
 The Creed is sung, the preface of the Cross is sung and the last Gospel is of the Sunday.